 The standard brush didn’t disappoint when cleaning carpets.
 It was able to pick up a high percentage of the debris I scattered on it.
-One thing I noticed is that it did kick some of the significant bits of particles like fruit loops and cheerios forward.
+One issue with the stiff bristles is it kicked large bits of dirt forward like Fruit loops and Cheerios.

-However, on smaller particles of dirt like quinoa and pet litter, it did well.
+However, it did better on smaller particles of dirt like quinoa and pet litter.

-I split the test on the carpet into two categories – a surface cleaning test on low and mid pile carpet then did another test for embedded sand on mid pile carpet.
+I split the test on the carpet into two categories – a surface cleaning test on low and mid pile carpet, then another test for embedded sand on mid pile carpet.

 Low Pile Test Results

-The V16 was able to do very well on low pile carpet, picking up all the test debris in the high 90s.
-It did kick some of the stuff like quinoa and pet litter forward, but the cleaning head was able to clean up these on subsequent passes.
+The V16 was able to do very well on low pile carpet, picking up in the high 90s.
+It did kick some of the stuff like quinoa and pet litter forward but could pick these up on subsequent passes.

 Mid Pile Test Results

-The V16 did the worst on mid pile, but the scores are still impressive, with the lowest being at 94%, which is an excellent score.
+The V16 did the worst on mid pile carpets, but the scores are still impressive, with the lowest being at 94% – still an excellent score.